KennethWilke/tenorite-example/README.md

 `service.rs` this file has a simple struct that represents The Service.
 The `impl TenoriteService<spam>` duct tapes it all together

-`task.rs` this is the *actual* worker!
-It implements `TenoriteTask<spam>` on a struct that has an async `task(receiver, config)` method. `config` is an instance of the structure that owns the `HashMap` and `receiver` is the tokio `mpsc` receiver to read requests from.
+`worker.rs` this is the *actual* worker!
+It implements `TenoriteWorker<spam>` on a struct that has an async `task(receiver, config)` method. `config` is an instance of the structure that owns the `HashMap` and `receiver` is the tokio `mpsc` receiver to read requests from.
 In this case it matches through the requests and HashMaps as a service!

 This side of the system is very likely to change, hopefully to further simplify building this pattern, and possibly also to add some useful features.